saivishwak/Matlab/README.md

 Contains codes for the problems from https://projecteuler.net.

 ## Dependencies
-To use these lessons, you need MATLAB installed in your machine.
+To use these codes, you need MATLAB installed in your machine.

 ## Thank You